 Restoring reefs.
 Feeding communities.
 Protecting ecosystems.

-We work with local communities in the Mentawai Islands to bring life back to damaged reefs and fish back to village tables
+We work with local communities in the Mentawai Islands to bring life back to damaged reefs and bring fish back to village tab

-We work with local communities in the Mentawai Islands to bring life back to damaged reefs and fish back to village tables
+We work with local communities in the Mentawai Islands to bring life back to damaged reefs and bring fish back to village tab

 At reef Conservation, we believe that coral is the main building block for marine life.
 The habitat brings fish and more life.
 The healthier the reef faster it will grow.
 This brings more food for locals.
 And more protection for islands.